roytang/blog/content/posts/2009/02/conflux-prerelease.md

 url: /2009/02/conflux-prerelease/
 ---

-It&#8217;s my first Magic outing after more than a month of hibernation.
+It&'s my first Magic outing after more than a month of hibernation.
 Hopefully Conflux shakes up standard and makes Magic more fun again.
-Let&#8217;s go!
+Let&'s go!

 Usually I have to register an awesome pool and then get passed a mediocre one.
 I knew it was different this time around when the guy two seats to my right announced he was able to form a good Naya deck from the Shards of Alara packs alone!
 As fate would have it, we passed pools two seats to the left and I got that pool, which mostly built itself: